tidb-incubator/TiBigData/flink/README_unified_batch_streaming.md

 Limitation
 - Delete can't work with batch mode, because Flink doesn't support the DELETE statement now.
-- Delete only works in MINIBATCH transaction. if you work in GLOBAL transaction, delete row will be ignored.
+- Delete only works in MINIBATCH transaction.
+If you work in GLOBAL transaction, delete row will be ignored.
-- Delete only works with upsert mode. if you are in upsert mode, delete row will be ignored.
+- Delete only works with upsert mode.
+If you are in append mode, delete row will be ignored.
-- Delete only works with tables which have pk. if table doesn't have pk, the exception will be thrown.
+- Delete only works with tables which have pk.
+If table doesn't have pk, the exception will be thrown.

 ## 7 Configuration